xvhHaloxx/Roblox-Scripts/README.md

 # Roblox Chess Script

-# ⚠️ THIS SCRIPT IS FOR SYNPASE X ONLY ⚠️
+# ⚠️ UPDATE!
+NO LONGER SYNAPSEX ONLY! ⚠️
 ---
 ## This was made using Stockfish for NodeJS
 ---